Injury Data Evaluation & Analysis (IDEA)

 Learn More

-From 1980 to 2016, the number of calls in the US for fire declined 5%, while the number of calls for EMS increased 320%.
+From 1980 to 2016, the number of calls in the US for fire declined 55%, while the number of calls for EMS increased 320%.
 On average, 64% of national fire department responses were for medical emergencies.
 For example, pre-COVID-19, the Philadelphia Fire Department (PFD) responded to 700 to 1,000 EMS calls per day (75% of their total call volume) with 200 paramedics and EMTs in service at any given time.
 Fire departments can run out of ambulances on any given day under normal conditions, and the FIRST Center's previous research showed that fire-based EMS responders were already concerned about their mental health.
-The coronavirus pandemic is shining a light on a system under incredible stress.

 Learn More